 Can this three burner be installed into my countertop?

-This model is versatile.
+This model is the best induction cooktop for versatility.
 It can be used like a portable model sitting on your countertop.
-It can also be installed into your counter so it sits flat.
-It definitely looks more stylish being installed.
+But, it can also be installed into your counter so it sits flat.
+This induction cooktop definitely looks more stylish being installed.

 This three burner induction cooktop is smaller in size than most.
 This may be an advantage depending on the space you have in your kitchen.
 It is 23 1/4″ wide compared to most others at 30″ or 36″.